spacetelescope/jwst/docs/jwst/assign_wcs/reference_files.rst

 :angle: Angle between the front and back surface of the prosm (in degrees)
 :kcoef: K coefficients of Selmeir equation, describing the material
 :lcoef: L coeffficients describing the material
-:tcoef: Thermal coefficients describing the properties of the glass
+:tcoef: Six constants, describing the thermal behavior of the glass
-:tref: Reference temperature (in K)
+:tref: Temperature (in K), used to compute the change in temperature relative to the ref T of the glass
 :pref: Reference pressure (in ATM)
 :wbound: Min and Max wavelength (in meters) for which the model is valid